What are the referral criteria?

-You can either refer your patient directly using the GP form, or, if you feel they are able, you can also ask them to self-refer by completing the online referral forms on this website.
-Patients can also telephone us to request a copy by post if they wish.
+You can refer your patient directly using your GP form, or, even better, by using our referral forms on the right of this page.
+Patients (or their parents) can self-refer using the same forms, or call us to request a paper copy by post.

 What happens next?

-Our administrators will contact the person or their family (according to age) to arrange an initial assessment.
-Sometimes our clinicians may make this initial phone call to discuss the patient’s needs.
-Assessments are either by telephone or face-to-face at a location suitable for the patient.
+Our administrators will contact the person or their family (according to age) by letter, email or phone call, to arrange an initial assessment.
+Assessments are either by telephone or face-to-face at a location suitable for the individual.

 What contact can a GP expect from the service?

-We will write to you after the initial assessment to let you know the outcome/treatment offered.
-We will write again when a patient is discharged.
+We will write to you after the initial assessment to let you know the outcome and any treatment offered.
+If your patient is treated in the service, we will write again when they are discharged.